 HISTORY MINOR

-Credits required l: 18 Academic Y Year 2014-2015
+Credits required l: 18 Academic Yea r 2014-2015

 Course Code Course Title Credits

 HIS 153 or United States History I or 3

-HIS 154 United States History II -
+HIS 154 3 3

 HIS HIS elective at 300-400 level 3

 Choose one of the following three classes:

 HIS 106 World Civilization I 3

-HIS 107 World Civilization II 3 3 3
+HIS 107 World Civilization II 3

 HIS 346 Twentieth Century Europe 3

 Choose one of the following Non-Western History classes:

 HIS 260 Latin America: History and Culture 3

-HIS 270 Modern Asian History and Culture 3 3 3
+HIS 270 Modern Asian History and Culture 3

 HIS 275 African History and Culture 3

+•

-Additional History coursework for a minimum of 18 credi ts.
+Additional History coursework for a minimum of 18 credits.

-HISTORY - POLITICAL SCIENCE MINO MINOR
+HISTORY - POLITICAL SCIENCE MINOR

 Credits required: 18 Academic Year 2014-2015

 Course Code Course Title Credits

-POS 214 POS 215 American Government: State Local Tribal American Government: Federal $\frac{1}{2}$
+POS 214 American Government: State Local Tribal 1

+POS 215 American Government: Federal 2

 POS 323 Comparative Modern Governments 3

-Additional Political Science coursework for credits. a minimum of 18
+Additional Political Science coursework for a credits. a minimum of 18

 HISTORY POST-BACCALAUREATE CERTIFICATE

-Credits required : 32 Academic Year 2014-2015
+Credits required: 32 Academic Year 2014-2015

 Course Code Course Title Credits

 HIS 106 or World Civilization I or 3

-HIS 107 World Civilization II 5
+HIS 107 World Civilization II 3

 HIS 153 or United States History I or 3

-HIS 154 United States History II 5
+HIS 154 United States History II 3

 HIS 355 20th Century United States 3

-HIS 485 Historiography and Historical Methods 3 HIS 260 HIS 270 HIS 275 Choose one course from the following: Latin America: History and Culture Modern Asian History and Culture African History and Culture 3 3 3 Choose at least 2 additional History electives at the 300 or 400 level.
+HIS 485 Historiography and Historical Methods 3 HIS 260 Choose one course from the following: Latin America: History and Culture 3 HIS 270 Modern Asian History and Culture 3 HIS 275 African History and Culture 3 Choose at least 2 additional History electives at the 300 or 400 level.
 Additional History coursework at any level for a minimum of 32 credits.